Welcome!

 Movement Sonification

-Part of this work involved developing ultra fast wearable embedded sensor systems for movement sonification.
+Before my transition to neuroscience I did behavioral psychology experiments on how auditory feedback can augment, replace, and enrich natural proprioception, improving motor learning and motor control in fast, skilled movements.
+This work involved developing ultra fast wearable embedded sensor systems for movement sonification.
 I worked with the Cortex M4 and ESP32, developed bare-metal digital sound synthesis techniques (two-timer pulse-width modulation, based off a class-D amplifier), used inertial sensors, designed bespoke PCB feathers (KiCad), and 3D printed enclosures (FreeCAD).

 As part of this sonification work I wrote motion processing algorithms for both real-time processing in embedded hardware (C++) and for post-processing (R).
 This work involved motion detection and segmentation, coordinate transformations, input integration, path comparisons (error estimation), and time-warping (both post-processing dynamic time-warping and real-time online warping estimates).